Sweden summons Russian envoy over 'retaliatory' remark - ExBulletin

 Sweden summons Russian envoy over ‘retaliatory’ remark

-Sweden’s foreign ministry has summoned the Russian ambassador after Moscow’s diplomatic mission in Stockholm said the Scandinavian country would become a legitimate target of Russia’s retaliatory measures if it joined NATO

-Copenhagen, Denmark — Sweden’s foreign ministry summoned the Russian ambassador on Wednesday after Moscow’s diplomatic mission in Stockholm said the Scandinavian country would become a legitimate target of Russian retaliatory measures if it joined NATO.
+COPENHAGEN, Denmark (AP) Sweden’s foreign ministry summoned the Russian ambassador on Wednesday after Moscow’s diplomatic mission in Stockholm said the Scandinavian country would become a legitimate target of Russian retaliatory measures if he joined NATO.

 Foreign Minister Tobias Billstrm called the statement posted on the Russian Embassy’s website a clear attempt at influence.
 Sweden’s security policy is determined by its government and no one else, he told Swedish news agency TT.